uphold/tin-validator/README.md

 # tin-validator
-Validate and mask a U.S. Taxpayer Identification Number (TIN).
+Validate and mask Taxpayer Identification Number (TIN) from US and EU countries.
 A TIN may be an Employer Identification Number (EIN), an Individual Taxpayer Identification Number (ITIN) or a Social Security number (SSN).

+Most of the functions default to US country as you can see in the documentation below.
+Also for US country, `entityType` is not required.
+When trying to validate EU TIN we need to set both paramenters `country` and `entityType` as TIN format varies from ech country and entity types.

+For EU TIN validation, we first try to validate by using an [online API](https://taxation-customs.ec.europa.eu/online-services/online-services-and-databases-taxation/taxpayer-identification-number-tin_en) provided by the European Commisision, if any error is received from this API (for example, if the API is down), then we run our internal validations instead.

 ## Status